 I also run another site called Painterly Stew, which contains my artwork and design process, so you could say I stay pretty busy!

-I had knowledge that I wanted to share and had a passion for it but also knew that it could make some money.
+I knew that I wanted to share my knowledge and had a passion for it but also knew that it could make some money.
 To me, it was a no-brainer.

-At the end of the day, I have to feed myself, but I’ve always maintained a sense of integrity while others may shill products and tell you to buy everything that comes along.
+At the end of the day, I have to put food on the table, but I’ve always maintained a sense of integrity while others may shill products and tell you to buy everything that comes along.

 I don’t do that, and the people who follow this website and channel appreciate me for it.